Monitoring level meters

 Below is a detailed explanation of how HOLOPLOT Control displays beam levels.

-Here is how to use the Input Meter tab to monitor beam and audio input metering:
+Here is how to use the Input Meter page to monitor beam and audio input metering:

-• Go to Metering › Inputs.
-By default, the left panel shows all beams grouped by audio input, with the meter for each audio input.
-You can group beams by array or preset layer; however, the meter appears only when grouped by audio input.
+• Go to the Inputs section in the navigation bar.
+By default, the left panel displays all beams organized by audio input, accompanied by a meter for each input.
+You can group beams by array or preset layer; however, the meter appears only when the beams are grouped by audio input.

 Audio input and beam level meters